 - Enter the desired content.

-- Choose the colour: QR Codes do not have to be black but can be portrayed in any colour, as long as there is sufficient contrast.
+- Choose the color: QR codes do not have to be black but can be portrayed in any color, as long as there is sufficient contrast.

 The most important aspect: Make it easy for your users.

 Content matters and the usefulness of what you can expect will drive usage.
 To stress the example above: do not expect anyone to be excited about advertisement for soap.

 That does not mean that advertorial content is always bad.
 Just think about great content or exceptional added value.
 Hint: a code leading to your homepage might not add too much value.

 Ask yourself the simple question: Would I use that?
 Would I be happy with the content?
 If not, why or what value could be added?
 If you still don’t find an answer … leave it for good and do not offer the QR code in the first place.